gastondana627/Oriel_FX/README.md

 # Oriel_FX - Audio-Reactive 3D Visualizer

 A lightweight, customizable 3D visualizer that reacts to music in real-time, built with Three.js and the Web Audio API.
+This prototype serves as a demonstration and the foundation for a future pro version.

 ---

-[Insert a GIF of the app in action here]
+[Insert a GIF or WebM of the app in action here]

 ### ✨ Features